Clinical Psychologist - Major Trauma in Nottingham

 #J-18808-Ljbffr

-Clinical Psychologist - Major Trauma employer: ZeroAge
+Clinical Psychologist - Major Trauma in Nottingham employer: ZeroAge

 Nottingham University Hospitals NHS Trust is an exceptional employer, offering a supportive and collaborative work environment for Clinical Psychologists within the Major Trauma team.
 With a commitment to diversity and personal development, employees benefit from extensive training opportunities and a strong focus on mental health care, all while working in one of the UK's busiest trauma centres located in Nottingham.
 Join us to make a meaningful impact on patient care and contribute to a culture that values innovation and teamwork.